-NMFA's long-term debt consists of outstanding bond issues related principally to the Public Project Revolving Fund (PPRF).
-At the end of fiscal year 2017, the total principal outstanding was \$1.3 billion (excluding the GRIP bonds administered for the Department of Transportation, but are not a direct liability of NMFA).
-More detailed information about NMFA's long-term debt is presented in Note 7 to the financial statements.
+NMFA's long-term debt consists of outstanding bond issues related principally to the PPRF program.
+At the end of fiscal year 2018, the total principal outstanding, including unamortized premiums, was \$1.3 billion, excluding Governor Richardson's Investment Partnership (GRIP) bonds administered for the New Mexico Department of Transportation (NMDOT), which are not a direct liability of NMFA.
+More detailed information about NMFA's long-term debt is presented in Note 6 to the financial statements.

-During the fiscal year, NMFA issued \$361.9 million in PPRF bonds, primarily to directly fund loans and to reimburse the PPRF loan fund for loans already made.
-This represents an increase of \$120.2 million from last year.
+During the fiscal year, NMFA issued \$280.3 million in PPRF bond principal to directly fund loans, to reimburse the PPRF loan fund for loans already made and to pay off \$26 million drawn from its line of credit facility in October 2017.